 1. The Dark Hedges, Northern Ireland

 Bregagh Road in County Antrim, Northern Ireland, is popularly known as the Dark Hedges thanks to its tunnel of beech trees.
-Fans of HBO’s Game of Thrones may also recognise it as the show’s “Kings Road”.
+This passageway of beech trees looks quite spooky and dramatic, making it one of the most photographed scenic spots in the UK.
+Fans of HBO’s Game of Thrones may also recognize it as the show’s “Kings Road”.

 2. Portmeirion, Wales

+Modelled after an Italian setting, its naturally beautiful location is one of the most scenic places to visit in UK.
 This small yet vibrant Mediterranean-style village was built by Sir Clough Williams-Ellis between 1925 and 1975.
-It is Located near the River Dwyryd and has a hotel, spa, restaurant, tea-room, beach, and numerous shops.
+It is Located near the River Dwyryd and has hotels, spa, restaurant, tea-room, beach, and numerous shops.
+Don’t miss out on this one as it is one of the most beautiful places in the UK to visit during spring or summertime.

 Also Read: History and Excitement in Wales